%%capture

 • nevents: attribute that returns the number of events in the object

-• data_range: a Space that defines the limits of the data; if outside, the data will be cut
+• space: a Space that defines the limits of the data; if outside, the data will be cut

 • n_obs: defines the number of dimensions in the dataset